marvingarcia25/Sample-Canvas-Program/README.md

  3. Quit

 ## Instructions
+- NOTE: axis(x,y) - refers to a point in the canvas
 * Below are the following Commands available:

-	* C - create a canvas
+	- C - create a canvas

-			SYNTAX-		        C <Width> <Height>
+			- SYNTAX: 		C Width Height
-			Description-		This will create a canvas with the following <Width> and <Height> Example-		C 20 4 - will create a canvas with width = 20 and height = 4.
+			- Description		This will create a canvas with the following Width and Height
+			- Example:		C 20 4 - will create a canvas with width = 20 and height = 4.

-	NOTE: axis(x,y) - refers to a point in the canvas

-	* L - draw a line
+	- L - draw a line

-			SYNTAX-			L <x1> <y1> <x2> <y2>
+			- SYNTAX:		L x1 y1 x2 y2
-			Description-		This will draw a line from axis(x1,y1) to axis(x2,y2).
+			- Description		This will draw a line from axis(x1,y1) to axis(x2,y2).
-			Example-		L 1 2 6 2 - will create a line from axis(1,2) to axis(6,2).
+			- Example:		L 1 2 6 2 - will create a line from axis(1,2) to axis(6,2).

-	* R - draw a rectangle
+	- R - draw a rectangle

-			SYNTAX-			R <x1> <y1> <x2> <y2>
+			- SYNTAX:		R x1 y1 x2 y2
-			Description-		This will draw a rectangle with the upper left corner = axis(x1,y1) and lower right corner = axis(x2,y2)
+			- Description		This will draw a rectangle with the upper left corner = axis(x1,y1) and lower right corner = axis(x2,y2)
-			Example-		R 14 1 18 3 - will create a rectangle with the upper left corner = axis(14,1) and
+			- Example:		R 14 1 18 3 - will create a rectangle with the upper left corner = axis(14,1) and
 						lower right corner = axis(18,3)

-	* B - bucketfill , just like ms paint bucketfill functionality
+	- B - bucketfill , just like ms paint bucketfill functionality

-			SYNTAX-			B <x> <y> <charToUse>
+			- SYNTAX:		B x y
-			Description-		This will do a fill to all the surroundings of x,y = axis(x,y) with <charToUse> just like in paint programs.
-						<charToUse> can be any single alpha numeric character.
+			- Description		This will do a fill to all the surroundings of x,y = axis(x,y) with charToUse just like in paint programs. charToUse can be any single alpha numeric character.
-			Example-		B 10 3 o- will do a bucketfill to all the surroundings of axis(10,3) with 'o' just like in paint programs.
+			- Example:		B 10 3 o- will do a bucketfill to all the surroundings of axis(10,3) with 'o' just like in paint programs.
-	* Q - quit the program
+	- Q - quit the program

-			SYNTAX- 		Q
+			- SYNTAX: 		Q
-			Description-		This will quit the program and remove everything that is stored in the memory.
+			- Description		This will quit the program and remove everything that is stored in the memory.
-			Example-		Q
+			- Example:		Q

 * At first we need to create a canvas that we can use to draw.